 TCIS has many altruistic activities, which support community service through related classes as well as special charity drives that may be initiated and organized by teachers, students, or parents.
 All intended projects must be pre-approved by the Division Principal.
-High school students are expected to complete 40 hours by the time they graduate.
-This is calculated as follows:
+Secondary school students are expected to complete 40 hours after entering grade 9 and by the time they graduate.